fluree/developers-site/docs/reference/http/examples.md

 Body: {"db/id": "NETWORK/DBID"}
 ```

-When the Fluree server is running in closed-api mode (i.e., fdb-open-api=false), the request must be signed.
+When the Fluree server is running in closed-api mode (i.e., fdb-api-open=false), the request must be signed.
 The process to sign the delete-db request is the similar to signing queries and transactions; only the end-point is different. .

 ```http
 Action: POST